Portillo's Restaurants: Outside Illinois

 Portillo's opened its first restaurant in the Madison, Wisconsin, area and in the Davenport, Iowa/Quad Cities area (the first location in Iowa) in early 2019.

-Portillo's added a new location in Sterling Heights, Michigan, in Metro Detroit which will be the first location within Michigan.
-It opened in March 2021.
+In March 2021 Portillo's opened a new location in Sterling Heights, Michigan, in Metro Detroit, which was the first location within Michigan.
+Its second Michigan location opened in Livonia in July 2024.

-Portillo's announced a new location in the Orlando, Florida, area, located at the corner of Palm Parkway and Daryl Carter Boulevard in Lake Buena Vista.
-It opened in June 2021.
+Portillo's announced a new location in the Orlando, Florida, area, located at the corner of Palm Parkway and Daryl Carter Boulevard in Lake Buena Vista; it opened in June 2021.

 In December 2021, Portillo's submitted plans to build a new restaurant at Santan Village in Gilbert, Arizona.

-In April 2022, Portillo's opened their fourth location in Florida.
-It is located in St. Petersburg, featuring a 50s theme, and is their third in the Tampa metropolitan area.
-A location in West Kissimmee was announced the same month and is their second in the Orlando area, and fifth overall in Florida.
+In April 2022, Portillo's opened their fourth location in Florida, located in St. Petersburg, featuring a '50s theme, and is their third in the Tampa metropolitan area.
+A location in West Kissimmee, announced the same month, is their second in the Orlando area, and fifth overall in Florida.
+In December 2023, the sixth Portillo's in Florida, and third in the Orlando area, opened in Clermont.

 In January 2023, Portillo's opened its first location in Texas.
-It is located in the Dallas Fort Worth Metroplex suburb of The Colony, at the intersection of Highway 121 and Destination Drive at the Grandscape complex.
+It is located in the Dallas Fort Worth Metroplex suburb of The Colony, at the intersection of SH 121/Sam Rayburn Tollway and Destination Drive at the Grandscape complex.

-In February 2023, Portillo's opened the fifth location in Arizona.
-It is located in Tucson.
+In February 2023, Portillo's opened the fifth and sixth locations in Arizona, located in Tucson and Gilbert.

+In March 2024, the company announced it would open two new restaurants in the Houston area—one in Richmond at The Grand at Aliana and the other at the Willowbrook Mall.

-Honey Jam Cafe
+Honey Jam Café

 In 2010, Portillo Restaurant Group launched the Honey Jam Café concept, an upscale pancake house similar to Walker Brothers Pancake House in both ambiance and menu as a breakfast and lunch cafe.
+The Batavia, Illinois, location closed in 2019.